tdownie0/music-theor-ease/topics/Website_Setup/ch3.md

 not necessary to create any files along with the video, but it may be helpful for a general overview.
 Once this is up and running, we will go through the process of downloading the code for our project, as well as installing the plugins that will be used alongside it.
-Recently a very helpful plugin has become wildly popular, being GitHub Co-Pilot.
+Recently a very helpful plugin has become wildly popular, being GitHub Copilot.
 This plugin allows for AI auto-completion and code suggestions while we are writing our code in the editor through ChatGPT and other LLMs (Large Language Models).
 Currently, this tool allows for a certain amount of free interactions per month with a github account (which is free), and also provides subscription plans for those who would like to use it more heavily.